krypto-kiddo/Haven/Flaglist App V2/readme.md

 # NEAR Protocol Security Tool : Flagging Feature

+(Ver 2 Update log: Contains only UI upgrades, with major changes in pulic/styles.css and a few changes in public/index.html.
+A folder named assets has been added with certain image assets inside.
+Rest of the stuff, especially app.js remains untouched.)

 Welcome to the NEAR Protocol Security Tool repository!
 This tool allows you to flag and search addresses for security purposes on the NEAR Protocol blockchain.

 ## Table of Contents